pydata/xarray/doc/pandas.rst

 ``Panel``, pandas' data structure for 3D arrays, has always been a second class data structure compared to the Series and DataFrame.
-To allow pandas developers to focus more on its core functionality built around the DataFrame, panads has deprecated ``Panel``.
+To allow pandas developers to focus more on its core functionality built around the DataFrame, pandas has deprecated ``Panel``.
 It will be removed in pandas 0.25.

 xarray has most of ``Panel``'s features, a more explicit API (particularly around